martavp/pypsa-in-prime/README.md

 > tmpdir: "scratch/$SLURM_JOB_ID"

-Another option is to use your home folder:
+Another option is to use your home folder (WARNING!!
+THIS MAY SLOW DOWN THE ENTIRE PRIME CLUSTER):

 > tmpdir: "/home/marta/tmp"